rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 It has three methods:

 - `Len()` - returns size of collection
-- `Less()` - tells if one of the elements at given indices is smaller than other
+- `Less()` - tells if one of the elements at given indices is smaller than the other
 - `Swap()` - used to swap elements at given indices in collection

 If you want your collection to be sortable by standard Golang functions